Palinody/FFCL/README.md

 - **Last features**
   - DBSCAN
   - Minimum Spanning Tree (MST) with Boruvka's algorithm: issue found during what appears to be the last iteration.
-The components don't seem to link with the vertices that are the closest to each other.
+The components don't seem to link with the vertices that are the closest to each other. **Fixed**: corrected by disabling `visited_indices_.insert(index_candidate);` in the update function of `NearestNeighborsBufferWithMemory` class that was used.
+The algorithm is now even faster than before (~10%).

 ## Current features